Arlington PD faces tough questions about O’Shae Terry shooting at NAACP Meeting

 When another officer at the stop tells Terry to turn the SUV off (he’s standing outside the SUV on the passenger side), his body camera catches Terry rolling up the windows, the SUV taking off, and the officer (who’s hanging on the side of the vehicle) shooting into the SUV.
 Terry was shot and killed.

-A gun, over a pound of marijuana, and some ecstasy was found in the car after the shooting.
+A gun, more than one pound of marijuana and ecstasy was found in the car after the shooting.

-The officer is now facing an internal and criminal investigation that will determine potential charges if any.
-His name has not been released by the department, because officials say that death threats have been made against him.
+The officer is now facing an internal and criminal investigation that will determine potential charges, if any.
+His name hasn't been released by the department because officials say that death threats have been made against him.

 The officer is also not on paid leave or suspended but is off the streets working an administrative job.

-WFAA’s camera was barred from the meeting due to a request from the pastor of the church, but we could sit inside, and the atmosphere was very tense.
+WFAA’s camera was barred from the meeting due to a request from the pastor of the church, but we did sit inside, and the atmosphere was tense.

 Lee Merritt, an attorney representing Terry’s estate, wants the officer identified and claims that Harmon has yet to be interviewed regarding the criminal investigation.